diggerhq/docs-site/docs/reference-cli.md

-# CLI (alpha) reference
+# CLI (legacy) reference

-*Our CLI is in alpha, if you'd like to try it, ask one of our team!*
+*Our CLI is legacy.
+We are supporting it for existing customers but not actively developing it*

 Did you know that our CLI is open source?
 You can contribute [bug reports and feature requests on GitHub](https://github.com/diggerhq/cli)